-An AMH level over 3,0 ng/ml, is usually the indicator of polycystic ovarian syndrome (PCOS).
-It means that there lots of growing follicles in the ovaries.
-And this potentially puts you at risk of Ovarian Hyperstimulation Syndrome (OHSS), if you are planning to go for ART (assisted reproductive treatment).
+An AMH level over 3,0 ng/ml means that you have too many small follicles.
+Usually, it is the indicator of polycystic ovarian syndrome (PCOS).
+This may potentially put you at risk of Ovarian Hyperstimulation Syndrome (OHSS), if you are planning to go for ART (assisted reproductive treatment).

 The level of AMH between 3 and 0,7 ng/ml means that your ovarian reserve is normal and there are other reasons for infertility.
 If your AMH levels are normal and you still haven't had success in getting pregnant, you might need further examination, besides you'll have to improve your overall health with better nutrition, exercise, and more relaxation.

-If you're trying to conceive, and there are no issues with sperm count, a doctor who discovers that your AMH is optimum (the value that shouldn't affect the ability to conceive) will advise treatment to remove other health factors that might negatively affect conception.
+If you're trying to conceive, and there are no issues with sperm count, a doctor who discovers that your AMH is normal will advise treatment to remove other health factors that might negatively affect conception.
 If both you and the partner are theoretically able to conceive, your doctor will then move on to advise treatments and lifestyle changes to improve your chances of getting pregnant.

-Studies have shown that women with sufficient vitamin D were more likely to face Low AMH.
+Studies have shown that women with insufficient vitamin D are more likely to face low AMH.
 How will you choose to increase your vitamin D levels?
 This is up to you.

 You can boost your vitamin levels with supplementation or through a natural diet.
 You should still take a blood test to measure your vitamin D levels.